letsgobyteram/AIFM-STREAM-port/README.md

 # AIFM-STREAM-port
-A modified STREAM benchmark made to run on AIFM
+A modified STREAM benchmark made to run on AIFM.